praxis/praxis/reference/plugins/plugins_framework.md

 {% highlight ruby %}
 module Controller
-  # extend AS::Concern so that we can use its included callback to easily register our callback in concrete controllers.
-Note that Praxis::Controller
+  # extend AS::Concern so that we can use its included callback to
+  # easily register our callback in concrete controllers.
+Note that
-  # also extends AS::Concern.
+  # Praxis::Controller also extends AS::Concern.
   extend ActiveSupport::Concern

-  # and register our before :action in the included callbak
+  # and register our before :action in the included callback
   # from AS::Concern
   included do
     before :action do |controller|